Let's Build Our Collective Strength

 2. A 990 tax return (if applicable)

-3. List of board of directors members
+3. List of Board of Directors of each organization

 • Annually all new and renewal members must report their overall grant making and what percent of that is in Puerto Rico.